bagasta/backend-langchain/README.md

 - PostgreSQL (for Prisma ORM)
 - PostgreSQL driver (`psycopg2-binary` is included in `requirements.txt`)
 - Environment variables such as `OPENAI_API_KEY` for LLM access (or pass `openai_api_key` in the request payload).
 Values from a `.env` file are loaded automatically.
+- For the `spreadsheet` tool, `GOOGLE_APPLICATION_CREDENTIALS` must point to a Google service-account JSON.

 ## Setup
 ```bash